 Well told data stories are change drivers within the modern organisation.
 But how do we find the most important insights in our business data and communicate them in a compelling way?
 How do we connect the data that we have to the key underlying business issue?

 This course takes students from the fundamentals (what should we be measuring and why?) through to the elements of good visualisation design (what does a good chart look like?) through to proficiency in data storytelling.
 By the end of the course, students will know how to produce engaging, cohesive and memorable data stories using Excel and PowerPoint.
-The course also teaches attendees the importance of producing statistically robust visualisations and insights.

 Who is this course suitable for?